Grandma-Betty/synology-dsm-open-vm-tools/README.md

 `nano ~/tmp/spksrc/cross/open-vm-tools/Makefile`

+Save the file and quit the editor.

 **9.** Edit the following file and customize the value for the variable `SPK_VERS` and, if you want (optional), also for the variables `MAINTAINER` and `CHANGELOG`:

 `nano ~/tmp/spksrc/spk/open-vm-tools/Makefile`

+Save the file and quit the editor.

 **10.** Copy the `open-vm-tools` build files into the original "SynoCommunity" `spksrc` repository: